-The drive pedal is located on the right side of the tractor, along the running board.
-Press the upper portion of the drive pedal forward to cause the tractor to travel forward.
-Press the lower portion of the drive pedal with the ball of your right foot (NOT your heel) to cause the tractor to travel in reverse.
+The drive pedal is located below the brake pedal on the right front side of the tractor along the running board.
+Depress the drive pedal with your right foot when the tractor shift lever is in either FORWARD or REVERSE to cause the tractor to move.
 Ground speed is also controlled with the drive pedal.
-The further forward or rearward that the pedal is pivoted, the faster the tractor will travel.
-The pedal will return to its original position when it's not pressed.
+The further down the pedal is depressed, the faster the tractor will travel.
+The pedal will return to its original position when released.